rpy2/rpy2/doc/source/robjects.rst

 * indexing starts at one

-* the parameter to subset on can be a vector of
+* the argument to subset on can be a vector of

   - integers (negative integers meaning exlusion of the elements)